Pantie Stains – Types & meanings

 Knowing different types of stains can provide some clarity:

-• Yellowish Stains: Caused by normal discharge oxidation, more common with vaginal dryness.
+• Yellowish Stains: Caused by normal secretion oxidation, more common with vaginal dryness.

 • Pink or Brown Stains: Light bleeding due to dryness or slight tears in fragile vaginal tissue.